Blending lean with next-gen AI can radically improve supply chain decisions.

 The ultimate payback is in truly data-driven decisions.
 For example, consider lead time forecasting.
 There’s invariably a sizable gap between planned and actual lead times due to the unavailability of real-time data, inordinate manual work, and changes in upstream and downstream signals that are difficult to track.

-Rooted in a lean framework with well-defined workflows, cognitive automation gives big pharma the real-time data and analytic depth that it’s been missing all along.
+Rooted in a lean framework with well-defined workflows, Decision Intelligence gives big pharma the real-time data and analytic depth that it’s been missing all along.
 Lead time variances can be detected in days or hours, and alternative measures put into action in days.
 Cost savings and revenue preservation can amount to hundreds of millions of dollars.

-It’s not a pie in the sky vision.
-Pharma leaders such as Merck KGaA are using cognitive automation for supply chain optimization.
-Those innovators that capitalize on the opportunity will start small, experiment, and scale up under the leadership of a chief digital officer or team well positioned to drive adoption.
+It’s not a pie-in-the-sky vision.
+Pharma leaders such as Merck KGaA are using Decision Intelligence for supply chain optimization.
+The innovators that capitalize on the opportunity will start small, experiment, and scale up under the leadership of a chief digital officer or team well-positioned to drive adoption.